NotJustJoe/libfttester/README.md

 This Tester was made by NotJustJoe, using Tripouille Leaks checker and kind of inspired off his work (https://github.com/Tripouille/libftTester) Thanks to him !
 Here are some usefull info to have before using it:

-I think that handling NULL parameter is a good point in starting the 42 Cursus, therefor EACH of my test (if possible) will try to pass NULL as parameter.
+I think that handling NULL parameter is a good point in starting the 42 Cursus, therefor there is a make null that will try to pass NULL as parameter for functions that allows it.
 There will of course, be some tests based off some other tester i found around, i just made my own to add what i though was missing off the one i've seen.

+The tests output will follow such as :
+1[KO] by ft_atoi("15468")
+letting you know what exact test was a fail.

 Test feedbacks :